Skip to Main Content

 The 2025 SOARS Undergraduate Research Mentor of the Year

 Jackie Meier standing and smiling with her students in front of a photo backdrop.
-Congratulations to Dr. Jacqueline Meier, assistant professor of anthropology at the University of North Florida, on being named the SOARS 2025 Undergraduate Research Mentor of the Year!
+Congratulations to Dr. Jacqueline Meier, associate professor of anthropology at the University of North Florida, on being named the SOARS 2025 Undergraduate Research Mentor of the Year!
 One of Dr. Meier’s students who nominated her wrote, “Dr. Meier’s mentorship has profoundly shaped my academic and professional journey … She has impacted many students through both her courses and her research lab, doing everything in her power to help her students succeed.
 Because of her, I have found a field of research that I wish to engage with for the rest of my career.”

 Dr. Meier’s award was presented as part of the 2025 Showcase of Osprey Achievements in Research and Scholarship (SOARS), which was held on Friday, April 11 in the John A. Delaney Student Union.